Shedd Aquarium: Pacific white-sided dolphins

-The aquarium has five white sided dolphins: Kri (F), Katrl (F), Munchkin (F), Makoa (M) and Harmony (F).
+The aquarium has seven white sided dolphins: Loke (F), Kri (F), Katrl (F), Munchkin (F), Makoa (M), Elelo (M), and Harmony (F).

-Sagu and Makoa were conceived by Li'i at the Miami Seaquarium when Piquet was on a breeding loan there.
+Males Sagu and Makoa were conceived by Li'i at the Miami Seaquarium when Piquet was on a breeding loan there.
 Piquet gave birth to Sagu on Memorial Day weekend in 2012.
-Piquet gave birth to her second calf, Makoa on June 1, 2015.
-On April 18, 2016, Katrl gave birth to a male calf sired by Li'i.
-The calf was placed on display on June 18, 2016, and was named Kukdlaa meaning "Bubbles" in the Tlingit language.
-Piquet was moved to Miami SeaQuarium in early 2018 for a breeding loan and Ipo was transferred to Shedd to take her place.
+Piquet gave birth to her second calf, Makoa, on June 1, 2015.
+Piquet was moved to Miami Seaquarium in early 2018 for a breeding loan and Ipo was transferred to Shedd to take her place.
+Piquet was later transferred back in May of 2019.
+In August of that year, she miscarried a calf sired by Li'i.
+Ipo and Piquet were moved to SeaWorld San Antonio in October of 2020.
+Sagu died in May of 2021.